mmphys/Cassandra/readme.md

 ## **Twiggy** (pass 2)

-Edit the script `T.sh` to choose SLAC_TYPE, DATASET and TARGET, then run the script `T.sh`
+Run the script `T.sh` to produce `Results` from `Pass2`.
+This produces all of the results contained in the thesis.

-There are plenty of other parameters in the script you can change - once you are up-to-speed, e.g. you can specify a specific model (created in Pass1 at one specific cut) to run against every cut in pass 2 by uncommenting this line:
+There are plenty of parameters in the script (and far more options supported by the executables) which can be tweaked to run different predictions.

-`#MODEL_NUM="_5"`

-NB: There are more options in the scripts, and far more options supported by the executables.
+## Build MSc

+Run the script `MakeGraphs.sh` to create `Graphs` directory.
+These are links required by the thesis to the data produced in previous steps.

+Use `pdfLatex` to produce `MSc_Diss_Marshall_S1786208.pdf` from `MSc_Diss_Marshall_S1786208.tex`:

+    pdflatex MSc_Diss_Marshall_S1786208
+    bibtex MSc_Diss_Marshall_S1786208
+    pdflatex MSc_Diss_Marshall_S1786208
+    pdflatex MSc_Diss_Marshall_S1786208